Inventory¶

 Device stanzas contain settings for how to use a device and what kind of device it is.
 They are maintained in the

-is a bit field, which allows the device to represent multiple classes such as “Inverter and Energy meter”.6
+0is the vendor ID for use with structure7443is the RS485 or RS455 baud rate to use5is a bit field, which allows the device to represent multiple classes such as “Inverter and Energy meter”.6is the device ID

 Configured devices (141)¶